egreich/assessment-carbon-app/README.md

 Narrative Summary: Ties visuals together to emphasize value proposition

 ## How to Launch the App
-The app is hosted on Streamlit Cloud and can be accessed at:
+The app is hosted on fly.io via Docker and can be accessed at:

 https://assessment-carbon-app.fly.dev/